tnc-ca-geo/video-importer/README.md

 This data is extracted from the video filenames according to a regular expression provided by the `--regex` parameter.
 The minimum data extracted by the regex includes the:

-1. *camera name* that recorded the video
+1. *camera name* (capture group name `<camera>`) that recorded the video
-2. *timestamp* at which the video was recorded
+2. *timestamp* (capture group name `<epoch>`) at which the video was recorded

-As the importer identifies new camera names in traversing the directories,  it will call the **camera-registration** function using the camera name discovered and will call the **video-content-post** function using the timestamp and camera name.
+As the importer identifies new camera names in traversing the directories,  it will call the `register_camera` function using the camera name discovered and will call the `post_video_content` function using the timestamp and camera name.

 *Example*